arthexai/arthexai-arthexai-Whatsapp-Community-Manager/README.md

 - Test numbers must be added in Meta for WhatsApp sandbox use.
 - You can upgrade to production after business verification.

-## 🪪 License

-MIT License.
-You are free to use, distribute, and modify the project.